Categories: Human nature

 All four have failed sometimes; someone still won but what a hollow victory.

-Numerous times in the final round, where they had four days at their home forge to make
+In the final round, where they had four days at their home forge to make

 the weapon, some still didn't meet parameters.
+Like, hello?!

 What parameters are there in jewelry and chains?

-and pre-damaged by the very act of cutting them!
+by the very act of cutting them!
 It's science, not an opinion.

 The second rule is to close the rings properly without gaps or misalignments.

 sense.
-Most people have an alternate definition:
+Most makers have an alternate definition:

-as long as they try, say, believe, or pretend like they're
+as long as they try, say, believe, think,

-closed, mission accomplished!
+or pretend like they're closed, mission accomplished!

 These facts are indisputable.
 Neglect either one and it results in

 low-quality junk.
-Sometimes the products can be dangerous:
+Sometimes the products can be dangerous.

 Bad chains grab onto fabric, skin, and

-They have talent, too.
 Which makes me wonder: How difficult would it be

 to find enough qualified people to make one Woven in Wire episode?